Facial Masks, Sebum And pH Levels Part II

 On the other hand, having too little may cause the skin to appear cracked and lifeless.
 It can cause the skin to dry up and feel itchy and uncomfortable.

-You may have to go through a couple of different types of masks, before you settle on one which agrees with you.
+You may have to go through a couple of different types of masks before you settle on one which agrees with you.
 It is a matter of taste and is very subjective.
 This is because we all have slightly different types of skin, and they react differently.
 What works great for one person may be totally wrong for the other.
 You never know.

-Homemade Facial Masks May be the Answer
+Homemade Facial Masks May Be The Answer

 Also, if you have a more serious skin condition, you may want to consult with your dermatologist or family doctor before beginning treatment.
 Facial masks do have the ability to make a difference even after one time, but they are meant for continued use.
-That way, you utilize their benefits to the maximum, make full use of their potential, and maintain that facial glow for longer periods of time.
-Masks should be worn once a week, usually.
-Make sure not to overdo it, and to rinse the mask off as soon as you see its color shift.
-If you aren’t careful, the mask could begin having an opposite effect, and it will pull moisture out of your system instead of hydrating it.
+That way, you maximize their potential and maintain that facial glow for longer periods of time.
+Masks should usually be worn once a week.
+Make sure to not overdo it, and rinse the mask off as soon as you see its color shift.
+If you aren’t careful the mask could begin having an opposite effect, and it will pull moisture out of your system instead of hydrating it.

 DIY Facial Mask Recipe and Guide

-It’s also worth while ensuring that you try and keep your ingredients list below 10 in total, as this is a good way to prevent any major allergic reactions or to ensure that your recipe doesn’t suffer from any adverse chemical reactions.
-So here are two of my favorite all-natural facial mask recipes.
-They’re quick, cheap and really easy to prepare so there’s no need to worry about forking out loads of cash or spending hours trying to get the recipe right.
+It’s also worthwhile trying to keep your ingredients list below 10 in total.
+This is a good way to prevent any major allergic reactions and to ensure that your recipe doesn’t suffer from any adverse chemical reactions.
+So here are two of my favorite natural facial mask recipes.
+They’re quick, cheap and really easy to prepare, so there’s no need to worry about forking out loads of cash or spending hours trying to get the recipe right.

-1/2 teaspoon ground Clove
+- 1/2 teaspoon ground Clove.

-Simply mix the ground up clove into the honey and stir well so that the two blend nicely.
+Simply mix the ground-up clove into the honey and stir well so that the two blend nicely.
 Once they’re blended together, simply spread the honey over your face and leave it on to dry for roughly 20 – 30 minutes.
 Once the time has elapsed, thoroughly rinse the mask off your face and pat dry with a clean towel.
 Then follow up with your usual beauty routine.

 For Dry Skin Types

-Simply mix the ingredients together and apply the mask to your face after rinsing with warm water or placing a warm, wet facial cloth over your face for 5-10 minutes (to help open your pores).
-Then, let the mask sit for 20 – 30 minutes and rinse it off once the time has elapsed with cold water and follow up with your usual beauty routine.
+Simply mix the ingredients together.
+Rinse your face with warm water or place a warm, wet facial cloth over your face for 5-10 minutes (to help open your pores).
+Then apply the mask to your face.
+Let the mask sit for 20 – 30 minutes and then rinse it off with cold water and follow up with your usual beauty routine.

 — Emily Weisberg (@sassyinsequins) September 28, 2017